What Types of Surgical Errors Indicate Medical Malpractice?

 When a surgical error occurs, the surgeon and hospital may be liable for medical malpractice.
 If you experienced an error during surgery, contact the Phoenix surgical errors attorneys at Knapp & Roberts today for a free consultation.

 We are accustomed to handling difficult malpractice cases and are familiar with medical terminology, procedures, and standards of practice.
 We maintain relationships with well-respected physicians who are available to provide expert medical testimony to help prove your case, and who are deeply committed to improving safety standards by holding incompetent, negligent, and careless medical professionals accountable when they injure patients in the course of surgery or other medical procedures.

 Legal time limits in Arizona restrict the window of opportunity to file a civil malpractice charges; so don’t delay.
-Call 480-991-7677 as soon as you suspect a surgical error or other type of medical malpractice has occurred.
+Call our personal injury lawyers in Phoenix, Arizona to review your claim free of charge.
+(480) 991-7677.

 Let us tell your story

 we care, and we can help.
 Contact us 480-991-7677 or fill out the form below